 The benefits of breathing training with POWERbreathe can be shown in sport and fitness, in the performing arts for musicians, singers and dancers, for health and medical conditions, and in the uniformed services.

-In our next blog we’ll be looking at what happens when we breathe.
+In our next blog we’ll be looking at what happens when you breathe.